Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ![API-extended-1](https://user-images.githubusercontent.com/110983629/185582289-e785b0b8-07c6-469b-8509-fba38bd1182c.png)

 1. The required **bankAccount** is the object that contains the organziation info object which further consists of the name of the employeer.
 The employeer name is os string type.
 The other parameter are routingNumber (9-digit string), accountNumber (String), typeOfBankAcct object (having Checking, Savings, Personal Loan in String type).
+The routingNumber and accountNumber both are required for ICG extended verification process.

 ##### 'bankAccount' Object Parameters
 ![api-extended-2](https://user-images.githubusercontent.com/110983629/185610417-305af729-4d11-48ae-8bb1-13c7c0b3f1d2.png)